naisepaul/math-challenge/README.md

 ![responsive view](assets/readme-images/mc-feature-end-game.png)

 - Player can type 3 for exiting from the game.
 Player can see this message when they choose 'exit'

+## How to Play

+- After giving the players username and setting the game enviornment.
+Each question in the game, the function manages the presentation of the mathematical expression, handles players input, evaluate the answer and time taken  for each question.
+Scoring system allowing the player to earn score for each correct answers and deducted score for wrong answers.
+[Here is the game rules](#game-rule)

+- Total 10 randomly questions will be there.

+- Each question have 3 attempt for correct answer after that jump to next question.
+[Jump to the next question](#jump-to-next-question-after-3-wrong-answers)

+- After finished all 10 questions player will get the result.
+[Result](#game-over)